inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 If you have several versions of Python on your computer, make sure that you use the right one when installing.
 If desired, substitute `python` in the above commands for `python3` or the path to your custom Python binary.

+### 3) Test that it works

 Now open a Python shell (with the same Python that you used to build+install in the previous step) and type `import pgf`---if it works, now you can skip to [Embedding grammars](#embedding-grammars).

+How about if you have followed the steps until here, and it doesn't work?
+Please open an issue at [GF's GitHub](https://github.com/GrammaticalFramework/gf-core/issues) describing your setup, what steps you took and the output.

 ## Installation in Haskell